usama-hameed/ETL_Project/README.md

 - **models.py** - Here, you'll find the schema for the database, defining the structure of the tables and their relationships.

 #### tests
 This is a testing module, here you will find test cases for all the modules.
-I am using pytest for testing
+- **crawler_tests.py** - Contain tests for crawler
+- **db_tests.py** - Conntain tests for data insertion